AddMorePower/publishing-pipeline/Practical documentation/README.md

 > Note: The YAML schema, being parsed by NOMAD, will create its own entry in the database, only describing the content of the schema.
 So in this case, by uploading, the JSON and the YAML files, two entries will be produced in the database.

+<a id="data-no-parser"></a>
 ### No parser plugin is available
 This is the scenario where both YAML and JSON files have to be written by hand.
-In this case, the [documentation](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html) to write YAML schema files will be helpful and see the section [above](#json-handwriting) to write the content in the JSON file but this time, use the schema file instead of the NOMAD Metainfo Browser to write the architecture of the metadata.
+In this case, the [documentation](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html) to write YAML schema files will be helpful and see the section [above](#no-data-no-parser) to write the content in the JSON file but this time, use the schema file instead of the NOMAD Metainfo Browser to write the architecture of the metadata.
 Don't forget to add the `m_def` metadata to link the YAML and JSON files.